-Soon after each meeting of the Advisory Committee, the Chair of the Thesis Advisory Committee, together with the Major Advisor, will submit a report to the Program Director and Chair of the Student Progress Committee.
+Soon after each meeting of the Advisory Committee, the Chair of the Thesis Advisory Committee, together with the Major Advisor, will submit a report to the Program Director.
 The letter should summarize the student's progress and the results of the Committee meeting (e.g., accomplishments, future goals, problems-remedies, etc.).
 Copies of this letter are distributed to all Associate Advisors and to the student.
-This report is reviewed by the Student Progress Committee and placed in the student's file.
-The Student Progress Committee continues to monitor each student's progress through the annual Advisory Committee reports.
+This report is placed in the student's file.